 This pop-up is cluttered and confusing.
 It’s not easy to see what the symbol represents or why it’s important.

 There are two things that will make this pop-up more meaningful: reduce the amount of information it contains and choose information that’s more specific and relevant.
-I can make these changes directly in the pop-up.
+I can make these changes using the Layer options menu in ArcGIS for Office.

-The settings window appears.
-It contains a drop-down menu for a header and a list of attributes from the Excel table that can be included in the pop-up.
+The Pop-ups window appears.
+It contains the Active layer switcher, the Enable pop-ups toggle button, a drop-down menu for a title, and a list of attributes from the Excel table that can be included in the pop-up.
+For my purposes, I will be modifying the pop-up’s title and attributes.

-The header is the pop-up’s title.
-It should highlight a distinguishing factor of that feature or an important piece of information that isn’t clear anywhere else.
-In this case, because the styling of my map already illustrates the magnitude of the earthquakes, I don’t want the magnitude as my header.
+The pop-up’s title should highlight a distinguishing factor of that feature or an important piece of information that isn’t clear anywhere else.
+In this case, because the styling of my map already illustrates the magnitude of the earthquakes, I don’t want the magnitude as my title.
 Instead, I choose the place attribute to help my audience immediately identify the exact location or region of the earthquake.

-The header helps add clarity, but there’s still too much irrelevant information in the table below it.
+The title helps add clarity, but there’s still too much irrelevant information in the table below it.
 I can refine those selections and choose what to include in the table.

-Because I have such a large number of attributes and I only want to include a few, I start by clicking the Column heading check box to uncheck all the attributes at once.
+Because I have such a large number of attributes and I only want to include a few, I start by clicking the Field check box to uncheck all the attributes at once.

 I can now choose specific attributes to include in the pop-up.
 I check the Date, Depth, and Magnitude boxes to include them in the table.
 These are the most useful and important details that a user may want to know about an earthquake.
 I already provided layer and map titles that make it clear that the symbols on the map represent earthquakes, so I won’t include that information again in the pop-up.